-Indicate whether the EPCRA Section 313 chemical is manufactured (including imported), processed, or otherwise used at the facility and the general nature of such activities and uses at the facility during the calendar year (see Figure 3).
+Indicate whether the EPCRA Section 313 chemical is manufactured (including imported), processed, or otherwise used at the facility and the general nature of such activities and uses at the facility during the calendar year (see Figure 4).
 You are not required to report on Form R the quantity manufactured, processed or otherwise used.
 Report activities that take place only at your facility, not activities that take place at other facilities involving your products.
 You must check all the boxes in this section that apply.
-Refer to the definitions of "manufacture," "process," and "otherwise use" in the general information section of these instructions or Part 40, Section 372.3 of the Code of Federal Regulations for additional explanations.
+Refer to the definitions of "manufacture," "process," and "otherwise use" in Section B.3.a or

+Part 40, Section 372.3 of the CFR for additional explanations.